rkumar/rbcurse-tutorial/md/dialog.md

     sw = progress_dialog :color_pair => $reversecolor, :row_offset => 4, :col_offset => 5

-`print (array)` : will print the array, one element on each row.
+`sw.print (array)` : will print the array, one element on each row.
-`printstring (row, col, string, color_pair)` : print given string on row and col. color_pair is optional and default to that of window.
+`sw.printstring (row, col, string, color_pair)` : print given string on row and col. color_pair is optional and default to that of window.
 It may be supplied when calling status_window or progress_dialog.
-`pause` waits for a char from the user
+`sw.pause` waits for a char from the user
-`linger` keeps the window open for a second and then destroys it.
+`sw.linger` keeps the window open for a second and then destroys it.
 In all other case, `destroy` must be called on the status window.

 ### Popup list